Bell inequalities in 2-2 scattering: Introduction

 {\it Findings--EFTs:} Our question will focus on how much Bell violation (if any) do we get for all the processes described above.
 In other words, we will be treating the Bell parameter as a kind of ``order parameter'' in theory space.
-We will find several remarkable features which we summarize here.
-First we summarize the salient features for EFTs:
+We will find several remarkable features which we summarize here:

+\begin{itemize} \item We consider $\gamma\gamma\rightarrow \gamma\gamma$ (LbyL) in an EFT where the electron has been integrated out.
+Ligh by light (LbyL) scattering, specifically $\gamma\gamma\rightarrow \gamma\gamma$ in a low energy effective field theory (EFT) is described by the famous Euler-Heisenberg Lagrangian \cite{Heisenberg, Karplus, dunne}, whose first few terms are given by \be

-\begin{itemize} \item We consider $\gamma\gamma\rightarrow \gamma\gamma$ in an EFT where the electron has been integrated out, and the corresponding Wilsonian couplings (called $f_2$ and $g_2$ in what follows) can be left undetermined.
-For photon scattering, there has been a lot of recent interest in constraining such Wilson coefficients using positivity arguments \cite{vichi1, tolleyphoton, vichi2, spin1}.
+\ee with $\tilde{F}_{\mu \nu}=\frac{1}{2} \epsilon^{\mu \nu \rho \sigma} F_{\rho \sigma}$ and the coefficients $f_2$ and $g_2$, called Wilson coefficients, are known up to $O(\alpha^3)$, with $\alpha=e^2/(4\pi)=1/137$ \cite{dunne}.
+Their ratio is given by \be \frac{f_2}{g_2}\bigg|_{SM}\approx -\underbrace{0.2727}_{\text{1-loop}}-\underbrace{0.0008}_{\text{2-loop}}\approx-0.274\,. \ee For LbyL scattering, there has been a lot of recent interest in constraining such Wilson coefficients using positivity arguments \cite{Bellazzini:2019xts,vichi1, tolleyphoton, vichi2, spin1} (see e.g. \cite{bp1, bp2} for recent work exploiting non-linear unitarity to constrain the theory space.).
 However, none of the existing arguments can zoom into the QED value.
 We find that if we demand that there is Bell violation for all values of the final state angle in the centre of mass frame, then the ratio $f_2/g_2$ obtained in this manner, which we will call $(f_2/g_2)_{Bell}$ is remarkably close to the 1-loop QED (Euler-Heisenberg) value.
 In fact, putting in the 2-loop correction, pushes $(f_2/g_2)_{QED}$ towards $(f_2/g_2)_{Bell}$.
-Explicitly \be 0.276\lesssim{\bigg |}\frac{f_2}{g_2}{\bigg |}_{Bell} \lesssim 1.21\,. \ee The 1-loop QED value for this ratio is \be \frac{f_2}{g_2}{\bigg |}_{QED}=-\frac{3}{11}\approx-0.273\,, \ee which gets corrected to $-0.274$ after including the 2-loop correction as we will elaborate further below.
-Note that positivity considerations as well as unitarity considerations in the Bootstrap \cite{vichi1, joaophoton} give $|f_2/g_2|\leq 1$, with no current explanation for the QED value.
-Our approach zooms into the correct magnitude but allows for both signs.
+In LbyL scattering, we find that Bell violation for all scattering angles implies \be 0.276\lesssim{\bigg |}f_2/g_2{\bigg |}_{Bell} \lesssim 1.21\,. \ee The first observation is that the upper bound is quite close to the theory space bound $| f_2/g_2| \leq 1$ although the considerations used are quite different.
+The second and important observation is that the standard model value $0.274$ is quite close to the lower bound obtained from Bell violation.
+Since there are many possible MES settings, we can ask for a given $f_2/g_2$, what is the probability that we get Bell violation for a random choice of the scattering angle.
+When $| f_2/g_2|\gtrsim 0.276$, then the probability becomes $1$.
+However, for the standard model satisfying eq.\eqref{eq:f2byg2bb}, the probability dips to $0.9995$.
+This appears to be a fine-tuning (or simplicity!) problem, apparently distinct in origin from the strong CP problem \cite{Peccei:1977hh}, which is solved by the axion \cite{wein,wilc, siki}.